tundish/blathnaid/app/tale.rst

 Scarcity
 --------

-.. todo:: mayoral proclamations

 Jack's first priority was to make contact with the Guild of Smiths, and he started by looking everywhere for their symbol.
 Instead what he found all around him were notices.
-Mostly they forbade you from doing things.
-"No fires or braziers by order" was regularly posted on walls around the city, and in the name of Mayor Ingomer.
+They were all of a type, and were pasted on buildings, and pinned to street posts.

+They all bore the image of Mayor Ingomer; a rather heroic woodcut of him which would have been some years old by then.
+Ingomer was reminding everyone to stay safe.
+Stayng safe meant not lighting fires.
+Staying safe meant handing in long knives.
+Stayng safe meant not leaving home to look for food.

 Ingomer controlled the supply of food into the city.
 It was in his name that the guards stopped the wagons at the gate.
 They diverted the best goods to his favoured merchants, and shook down the hauliers for cash.

-The mayor also had a system of licenses which meant you had to pay a fee for lighting fires.
+The mayor also had a system of licenses which meant you had to pay a fee for lighting a fire.
-So finding the Guild of Smiths was simple enough; they all worked together in an area near the dock, having had to club together to get enough money to pay for the privilege of heating their forges.
+So for Jack, finding the Guild of Smiths was simple enough.
+They all worked together in an area near the dock, having had to club together to get enough money to pay for the privilege of heating their forges.

 A refuge